n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.openthesaurus.md

+---
+title: OpenThesaurus node - n8n Documentation
+description: Documentation for the OpenThesaurus node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # OpenThesaurus

 The OpenThesaurus node allows you to automate work in OpenThesaurus, and integrate OpenThesaurus with other applications. n8n supports synonym look-up for German words.